YouTube Auto-Dubbing: Now Available to All Creators

 4. Click Save.

-You can turn it back on at any time, with the option to review dubs before they’re published.
+You can turn it back on at any time, and in many cases choose to review dubs before they’re published.

 Why This Matters for Social Media Managers

 For creators and brands, it’s a great opportunity for growth.
-Adding YouTube multi-language audio tracks or using YouTube dubbing can:
+Adding YouTube multi-language audio tracks or using YouTube auto-dubbing can:

 • Help your content perform in global markets.